MattuW4/battleships-terminal-game/README.md

 - F10 Computer ship sunk and replay option

 If the player guesses the correct row and column location of the computer ship within the assigned number of turns and this is not a repeat or out of range selection then the player wins and the game loop breaks.
-An output to indicate that the player has won is shown, pulling through the ship location and number of turns remaining to provide some game statistics for the player if they wanted to challenge themselves in the future (replayability and UX consideration).
+An output to indicate that the player has won is shown, pulling through the ship location and number of turns remaining to provide some game statistics for the player if they wanted to challenge themselves in the future (replay-ability and UX consideration).
 A message prompt is displayed asking the player if they wish to play again (by entering y that is set to not be case sensitive) or if they wish to quit (pressing any other button).
 Selecting play again clears the terminal and resets the game, prompting the player to enter their name again and restarting the main game function.
 If they elect to quit then the game exits and closes within the terminal.
 A message is displayed in a jovial, nautical style if the player exits to thank them for playing and indicate that the game is ending.
 The exit message pulls through the players name to improve engagement and UX.

 ![Computer ship sunk and replay option](documentation/f10-direct-replay.png)